At a Glance: Best Dual Stage Triggers for AR-15 Rifle

 Take a look through the available triggers for an AR-15 and you’ll be pretty taken aback by the sheer volume of products available.
-We’ve broken it down into eight of the best dual-stage triggers for your AR-15 rifle to help you optimize your black rifle to perfection.
+We’ve broken it down into eight of the best 2 stage AR triggers to help you optimize your black rifle to perfection.

 Triggertech AR-15 TT-AR-15 Triggers Adjustable

 The Triggertech AR-15 TT-AR-15 Adjustable Trigger is widely considered to be one of the easiest AR-15 triggers to install and use.
 It’s something of an all-purpose AR-15 trigger, a Jack-of-all-trades when it comes to shooting.

 While other AR-15 triggers are designed to suit more specific shooting purposes, like hunting or target shooting, the Triggertech TT-AR-15 trigger will suit you well in most circumstances thanks to its adjustable pull weight that can be set anywhere between 2.5lbs to 5lbs.
 This means that you can always make the trigger pull lighter if you’re shooting targets at a longer range, or heavier if you’re just casually popping off some shots at the range.